Back to wiki

 Step1

-Head on over to the download page for KiTTY and grab the latest version by clicking the button highlighted above.
+Head on over to the KiTTY download page and grab the latest version from either of these sources:

 Step2

-You'll be taken to this page, where you have the choice of downloading either the portable version or the classic version.
+You'll have the choice of downloading either the portable version or the classic version.
 Both versions are very similar for the purpose of this tutorial, so download whichever you feel more comfortable with.
 For those unfamiliar with the terminology, the "portable" version is one you can take with you on a flash drive or sync with Dropbox/Google Drive/Syncthing and use on any computer without installing.

 Step3

-Ensure that you have downloaded and can fine the kitty.exe file as shown above.
+Ensure that you have downloaded and can find the kitty.exe file as shown above.
 If you downloaded the portable version, you'll have a kitty_portable.exe instead.

 Step 2: Configure KiTTY